-Mortgage brokers are required to provide you with a Key Facts document about their services – details of any fees or commission they charge or earn, can be found in this document.
+Mortgage brokers are required to provide you with a Key Facts document about their services that details any fees or commission they charge or earn.

 You will also be provided with a Key Facts Illustration (KFI) about the specific mortgage being recommended.

-Details of your broker's fee can be found in section 8 of the KFI.
+Details of your broker's fees can be found in section 8 of the KFI.

 Details of any commission earned by your broker for introducing your business to the mortgage lender can be found in section 13 of the KFI.

 Mortgages are a lot more difficult than they first appear.
-Knowing what rate, what term, what lender, what features, what insurance are all time-consuming and complex matters.
+Knowing what rate, term, lender, features and insurance to get are all time-consuming and complex matters.

-Comparing mortgages on a site like moneyfacts.co.uk is a good place to start – it's great to get an idea of what's out there.
-But choosing a mortgage is a process far more complicated than simply the lowest rate or the best incentives.
+Comparing mortgages on a site like Moneyfacts.co.uk is a good place to start – it's great to get an idea of what's out there.
+But choosing a mortgage is a process far more complicated than simply opting for the lowest rate or the best incentives.